tmrouse/server-stats/README.md

 ```

 ####get_usedram2()
+This function will return used RAm as a %
 get_usedram2() can be used as follows and will return the used ram as a %
 ```php
 get_usedram2()
 ```

 ####get_cpu_usage()
+This function will return the CPU load as a %
 get_cpu_usage() can be used as follows and will return the cpu load as a %
 ```php
 get_cpu_usage()
 ```

 ####get_cpuinfo($arg)
+This function will return diffrent information about the CPU.
 get_cpuinfo($arg) can be used as follows, model will return the CPU model, cores will return the ammount of cores the CPU has, speed will return the clock speed, cache will return the CPU cache ammount
 ```php
 get_cpuinfo(model)